 Procedure: Work health and safety planning, objectives, targets and programs

-This procedure describes how the Australian National University (ANU) sets objectives, targets and improvement programs for the work health and safety, rehabilitation and claims management systems.
-This procedure meets compliance requirements of the Work Health and Safety Act 2011 (Cth), the Work Health and Safety Regulations 2011 (Cth), the Safety, Rehabilitation and Compensation Act 1998 (Cth) and the Australian Radiation Protection and Nuclear Safety Act 1998 (Cth).
+This procedure describes how Australian National University (ANU) sets objectives, targets and improvement programs for the work health and safety, rehabilitation and claims management systems.
+This procedure meets compliance requirements of the Work Health and Safety Act 2011 (Cth), the Work Health and Safety Regulations 2011 (Cth) and the Safety and Rehabilitation Compensation Act 1998 (Cth).
 This procedure is linked to the University’s Work Health and Safety Policy and is one of the WHS Management System Procedures.

 Local WHS Committee refers to the WHS committee in a local area as identified in the approved governance structure of the University.